Fire performance: Fuels

 Nearly all modern fire performance apparatus rely on a liquid fuel soaked in the wick.
 There are many choices for fuels, which differ in their specific properties.
 Fire performers select a fuel or a blend of fuels based on safety, cost, availability, and the desirability of various characteristics of the fuel including for example, the colour of flame, and flame temperature.
-There is also some geographic variance in fuels used, due local availability and price.
-Some American fire performers use white gas although most use other fuels due to its low flash point, while British fire performers use paraffin (called kerosene in the US) or the white gas substitute petroleum naphtha.
+There is also some geographic variance in fuels used, due to local availability and price.
+American fire performers often use white gas, while British fire performers use paraffin (called kerosene in the US) or the white gas substitute petroleum naphtha.

 Safety

 Fire performance skills are inherently dangerous and only careful use of the props, storage of the fuel and performance in appropriate spaces will mean that the risks are minimised.
 Fire insurance policies all require fire performers to carry fire extinguishers, fire blankets or other fire safety equipment.
+There is a common understanding in the fire performance community that safety is the highest priority and that aspiring performers must "learn before they burn."